mablanco/ansible-lynis/README.md

     [lynis-tar:vars]
     deploy_method=tar

-If you want to skip tests that make no sense in your servers, you can assign the "tasks_to_skip" with a list of the tests codes in any of the usual places in Ansible.
-For example, in the vars/main.yml file:
+If you want to skip tests that make no sense in your servers, you can assign the **tasks_to_skip** variable with a list of the tests codes in any of the usual places in Ansible.
+For example, in the *'vars/main.yml'* file:

     ---
     # vars file for mablanco.lynis